What is Debt Financing?

 • Capital Expenditures: Debt is commonly used to finance large capital expenditures, such as purchasing equipment, real estate, or other long-term assets.

-• Working Capital: Short-term debt financing can help businesses manage cash flow, cover operating expenses, or bridge gaps between accounts payable and receivable.
+• Working Capital: Short-term debt financing can help businesses manage cash flow, cover operating expenses, or bridge gaps between accounts payable and accounts receivable.

 7. Examples of Debt Financing: